 Complete the June and July Calendars choosing 4 activities a week to do.
 Also, practice math facts using the Xtramath website/app.
-Continue to use the login information from second grade and we will update your account at the beginning of third grade.
-If you are new to NCS and need login information, please contact eckertn@nashvillechristian.org.
-Please practice using the Xtramath website at least 2 times a week.
+I will be sending your activation code to you in the mail.
+Please do this at least 4 times a week, also.